tylertitsworth/5th-age-srd/Classes/Druid.md

 **Triggering Roll:** Any natural odd roll

-**Effect:** Until the end of your next turn, enemies that engage you or disengage from you take lightning damage equal to your Wisdom modifier (x2 at 5th level; x3 at 8th) plus level.
+**Effect:** Until the end of your next turn, enemies that engage you or disengage from you take lightning damage equal to your Wisdom modifier, twice at 5th level and thrice at 8th, plus level.
 If you have a Circle of the Elements talent, the effect lasts until the end of the battle.

 ###### Adventurer Feat